 - Integration with back-end systems – we updated and improved the integration services built in 2018 to push registrant and donor data into Salesforce in real time, and rolled those out for the new markets as we worked through the sequence of launches.
 As with last year, this was to ensure that the Ration Challenge team and the partners had all the data they needed to both run and optimise their campaigns

 - Mobile app – we revised and updated the Ration Challenge mobile app (built in React Native) to help Australian participants track their fundraising, ask their friends and family for support, and access tips, recipes and other resources – all from their mobile phones

-The work above all happened over the course of a couple of months, with the (first) Australian launch taking place on 25 March and the New Zealand launch happening on 26 April.
-We are now very close to launching the updated version of the Ration Challenge app being released in May.
+The work above all happened over a 4-month period, with the first launch (Australia) taking place on 25 March and the updated version of the Ration Challenge app being released in May.
 The Ration Challenge itself took place between 16-23 June.